finom/docs.vovk.dev/docs/controller.md

 // ...
 ```

-At this case client library wouldn't be able to properly recognise type of returned value but you can override the type manually by using generic argument that completely overrides the return type without need to cast it to `unknown`.
+At this case client library wouldn't be able to properly recognise type of returned value but you can override the type manually by using generic argument that overrides the return type without need to convert it to `unknown` first.

 ```ts
 import { UserController } from 'vovk-client';